logstream/puppet-kafka/README.md

   configuration parameters.
 These should be self-explanatory.
 * See [params.pp](manifests/params.pp) for the default values of those configuration parameters.

-Of special note is the class parameter `$config_map` in [broker.pp](manifests/broker.pp):  You can use this parameter to "inject" arbirtary Kafka config settings via Hiera/YAML into the Kafka broker configuration file (default name:
+Of special note is the class parameter `$config_map`:  You can use this parameter to "inject" arbitrary Kafka config settings via Hiera/YAML into the Kafka broker configuration file (default name: `server.properties`).
-`$KAFKA_HOME/config/server.properties`).
 However you should not re-define config settings via `$config_map` that already have explicit Puppet class parameters (such as `$broker_id`).
 See the examples below for more information on `$config_map` usage.

 <a name="usage"></a>